B-Sujata/Python-Project-Harry-Potter-RPG/README.md

 - Designing the save/load system with JSON file handling
 - Building the battle loop with proper health tracking for both player and villain

-The most fun part was the Sorting Hat quiz — designing questions that actually map to the four Hogwarts houses!
+The most fun part was designing the forbidden forest — casting different spells and fighting random villains!

 ---